Asian Eyelid Surgery

 An Asian blepharoplasty will have scars in the crease of your eyelid that may not be visible after you have fully healed.
 Non-specialized surgeons typically have results with more visible scarring.

 The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid surgery.
 Certain severe risks or complications can be avoided by cooperating fully and completely following your surgeon’s instructions.
-With patience, a willingness to cooperate, and a qualified surgeon, the complications of eyelid surgery and any associated risks can be dramatically reduced.
+With patience, a willingness to cooperate, and a qualified surgeon, the risks associated with eyelid surgery can be dramatically reduced.